ericorain/python_scripts/robot framework/README.md

 **What I like**:
 + It is possible to the command on a Linux system and testing the answer
-+ Cisco support thanks to pyATS library... but there are very little documentation on the official site and no way to send a command clearly explained
++ Cisco support thanks to pyATS library... but there are very little documentation on the official site and there is no way to send a command since there is no clearly explanation
-+ RENAT is a tool for Robot framework that suport Cisco and IOS devices.
-But impossible to install (see below).
++ RENAT is a tool for Robot framework that suports Cisco and IOS devices.
+Taht should be nice but I was unable to install it (see below).

 **What I do not like with robot framework**: